The local converse theorem for odd special orthogonal and symplectic groups in positive characteristic: Introduction

 \begin{taggedtheorem}{A} Let $\pi$ and $\pi'$ be irreducible admissible generic representations of $G$ with the common central character $\omega$.
 If

 for all irreducible generic supercuspidal representations $\tau$ of ${\rm GL}_n(F)$ and for all $n$ with $1 \leq n \leq r$, then $\pi \cong \pi'$. \end{taggedtheorem}

-As an application to local function fields of positive characteristic in particular, Theorem \ref{main} explains an injectivity of a local functorial lift or local transfer map of irreducible generic supercuspidal representations $\pi$ of $G$ to irreducible supercupidal representations $\Pi$ of ${\rm GL}_R(F)$ defined by Lomel\'{\i} \cite[\S 9]{Lom09} with $R=2r$ if $G={\rm SO}_{2r+1}(F)$ and $R=2r+1$ if $G={\rm SO}_{2r}(F)$.
-In keeping the spirit of Langlands principle of functoriality described in \cite{JS04}, we expect that the supercuspidality condition can be dropped.
+In the ${\rm SO}_{2r+1}(F)$ case, the local converse theorem in characteristic zero has been proved in \cite{JS13} and \cite{Cha19} or \cite{JL18}.
+In the ${\rm Sp}_{2r}(F)$ case, the local converse theorem for generic supercuspidal representations was proved in \cite{Zha18} by twisting generic representations of ${\rm GL}_n(F)$.
+In this paper, we extend the above result to al generic representations of $G$ using fewer twists (only supercuspidal representations of ${\rm GL}_n(F)$) by using the multiplicativity of gamma factors and by analyzing the poles and zeros of gamma factors following the strategies of \cite{JS13} and \cite{Zha18,Zha19}.

 Let $\widetilde{\rm Sp}_{2r}$ be the metaplectic (double) cover of ${\rm Sp}_{2r}(F)$.
 In pioneering work of Jiang and Soudry \cite{JS03}, the local converse theorem has been settled for $G={\rm SO}_{2r+1}(F)$ twisted by ${\rm GL}_n(F)$ with $1 \leq n \leq 2r-1$ over $p$-adic field.
-To obtain this result, Jiang and Soudry combined global weak functoriality from ${\rm SO}_{2r+1}(F)$ to ${\rm GL}_{2r}(F)$ with local descent \cite{JS13} (so-called the {\it local backward lifting} \cite{JS03}) from ${\rm GL}_{2r}(F)$ to $\widetilde{\rm Sp}_{2r}$ and then the local theta correspondence from $\widetilde{\rm Sp}_{2r}$ to ${\rm SO}_{2r+1}(F)$ to be able to pull Henniart's local converse theorem back from ${\rm GL}_{2r}(F)$ to ${\rm SO}_{2r+1}(F)$.
-In the course of this process, our main result for $p$-adic fields can be viewed as a simple consequence of strengthened results of Henniart, which is independently confirmed by Chai \cite{Cha19}, and Jacquet and Liu \cite{JL18}.
-This version of local converse theorem for ${\rm GL}_{n}(F)$ has been first formulated by Jacquet, Piatetski-Shapiro, and Shalika \cite[\S 7]{Cog14} which is known as ``Jacquet's conjecture" \cite{Cha19,JL18,JS03,Nie14,Ye19,Zha18,Zha19} for decades.
-The corresponding Theorem has been resolved only for irreducible generic supercupidal representations of $G={\rm Sp}_{2r}(F)$ over $p$-adic fields again by Q. Zhang \cite{Zha18} as an extension of his Ph.D. thesis \cite{Zha17-1,Zha17-2}.
+To obtain this result, Jiang and Soudry combined global weak functoriality from ${\rm SO}_{2r+1}(F)$ to ${\rm GL}_{2r}(F)$ with local descent \cite{JS13} (so-called the {\it local backward lifting} \cite{JS03}) from ${\rm GL}_{2r}(F)$ to $\widetilde{\rm Sp}_{2r}$ and then the local theta correspondence from $\widetilde{\rm Sp}_{2r}$ to ${\rm SO}_{2r+1}(F)$ to be able to pull Henniart's local converse theorem \cite{Hen93} back from ${\rm GL}_{2r}(F)$ to ${\rm SO}_{2r+1}(F)$.
+As addressed in the introduction of Jacquet--Liu's paper \cite{JL18}, our main result is already well-known for ${\rm SO}_{2r+1}(F)$ over $p$-adic fields $F$, because it is reduced to the twisted up to ${\rm GL}_r(F)$ version local converse theorem for ${\rm GL}_{2r}(F)$ in the exact same way.
+This kind of local converse theorems for ${\rm GL}_{n}(F)$ has been first formulated by Jacquet, Piatetski-Shapiro, and Shalika \cite[\S 7]{Cog14} which is known as ``Jacquet's conjecture" \cite{Cha19,JL18,JS03,Zha18,Zha19} for decades and it is independently confirmed by Chai \cite{Cha19}, and Jacquet and Liu \cite{JL18}.
+Afterwords, Morimoto \cite{Mor18} adapted this approach to local converse theorems for even unitary groups ${\rm U}_{2r}(F)$, which uses local/global functoriality and descent method.

+Another approach to the aforementioned converse theorem for ${\rm GL}_n(F)$ exploits Rankin--Selberg integrals and Fourier inversion formula, whose method has its origin in the work of Henniart \cite{Hen93} and Chen \cite{Che06}.
+Subsequently, Jacquet and Liu \cite{JL18} generalized the method to resolve Jacquet's conjecture.